ardriveapp/ardrive-core-js/docs/ARDRIVE_SIGNER.md

 ## Key Benefits

 1. **Abstraction**: ArweaveWalletKit details stay in your application code, not in the library
-2. **Flexibility**: Easy to support different wallet implementations (ArConnect, ArweaveWalletKit, etc.)
+2. **Flexibility**: Easy to support different wallet implementations (Wander, ArweaveWalletKit, etc.)
 3. **Type Safety**: Clear interface contract with TypeScript support
 4. **Compatibility**: Works with both v1 and v2 private drives
 5. **Testing**: Easy to mock for unit tests